 What are we studying?

 Students develop their research skills and independent learning skills as well as an understanding of how the travel and tourism sector works.
-In the first three terms, they do internal assessments which receive accreditation towards the BTEC qualification.
+In the third term students will complete their first piece of internal assessment which will go towards their BTEC accreditation.

 The Travel and Tourism sector in the UK and internationally, and the impact of customer service.

 Students investigate the appeal of international travel and tourism destinations to different types of visitor.
 Students create a mini brochure that explains the appeal of one European and one worldwide destination to two different visitor types.
 They research local attractions and accommodation, as well as looking at natural and cultural features.